 \subsubsection{Results on simulated data}

-Table~\ref{tab:c1_pnn} lists the performance of various combinations of the encoding methods, loss functions, and decoding methods on the lightly-reverberant dataset C1.
-From the table, it can be seen that ULD is the best label encoding method in this environment; NLAE is the best loss function; and WAD-3 is best decoding method in all cases except that with the WD loss function.
-The reason for the poor performance of the ``ULD+WD loss'' scheme, {we believe, is that WD can essentially be viewed as a special form of global regression, therefore, it inherits the shortcomings of global regression when used for SSL, such as suffering from the confusion similar to that in Eq.~\eqref{eq:mae}.} Compared to the most common combination of the one-hot encoding with CE and Top-1 decoding, the combination of ULD with NLAE and WAD-3 reduces the MAE by 45.22\%.
+Table~\ref{tab:c1_pnn} lists the performance of various combinations of encoding methods, loss functions, and decoding methods on the lightly-reverberant dataset C1.
+From the table, it can be seen that ULD is the best label encoding method in this environment; NLAE is the best loss function; and WAD-3 is the best decoding method in almost all cases except with the WD loss function.
+The reason for the poor performance of the ``ULD+WD loss'' scheme, we believe, is that WD can essentially be viewed as a special form of global regression, therefore inheriting the vulnerability of global regression when used for SSL, such as suffering from confusion similar to that in Eq.~\eqref{eq:mae}.
+Compared to the most common combination of one-hot encoding with CE and Top-1 decoding, the combination of ULD with NLAE and WAD-3 reduces the MAE by 45.22\%.

-Table~\ref{tab:l1_pnn} further lists the performance of the comparison methods on the heavily-reverberant dataset of L1, where the linear arrays have random rotation angles themselves, and the distances between the sound sources and the microphone arrays are no longer limited.
-From the table, we see that the best performance is yielded by the proposed strategy of ULD, MSE(wo), and WAD-3, which is 11.05\% higher than the strategies with one-hot.
-Here we should note that, NLAE does not perform well in this adverse condition.
+Table~\ref{tab:l1_pnn} further lists the performance of comparison methods on the heavily reverberant L1 dataset, where linear arrays have random rotation angles and distances between sound sources and microphone arrays are unconstrained.
+The table shows the proposed strategy of ULD, MSE(wo), and WAD-3 achieves top performance, 20.24\% above conventional one-hot paradigm.
+We find NLAE performs poorly in this adverse condition.